iggredible/Learn-Vim/ch09_macros.md

 ```

 Here is the breakdown:
-- `qa` starts recording in register "a".
+- `qa` starts recording in register "a.
 - `0` goes to first line.
 - `f{` finds the first instance of "{".
 - `gui{` lowercases (`gu`) the text inside the bracket text-object (`i{`).